Yoga is Great for Seniors

-It’s common for older adults to gain weight and over time.
+It’s common for older adults to gain weight and and lose muscle strength over time.
 Yoga can help you take action against these changes and maintain as much health and vitality as possible.

 Yoga may also be helpful for people who have a chronic condition, such as diabetes, or who are recovering from injury or illness, such as a stroke or cancer.
 Ask your physician or physiotherapist if yoga is right for you.